 The undervoltage protection can be disabled through the SPI (bit UV_dis = 1).
-In this case, the \overline{FS} and UVF bits do not report any undervoltage fault condition and the output state will not be changed as long as supply voltage does not drop any lower than 2.5 V.
+In this case, the \overline{FS} and UVF bit do not report any undervoltage fault condition and the output state will not be changed as long as the supply voltage does not drop any lower than 2.5V.